-Berkley considers the level of climate risk across the investment portfolio as part of our risk management process.
-Climate-related investment risks, such as transition risks, are mitigated by the nature of our investments, as the majority of our investments are in fixed-maturity securities with an average duration of 2.4 years and an average rating of AA-.
+Berkley considers the level of climate risk across the investment portfolio as part of our overall Enterprise Risk Management process.
+Climate-related investment risks, such as transition risks, are mitigated by the nature of our investments, as the majority of our investments are in fixed-maturity securities with an average duration of 2.6 years and an average rating of AA-.
 High-quality short-term investments incur lower risk in the face of potential long-term economic impacts caused by climate change.

-Operational Risks

-Berkley Office Locations
+Climate-Related Operational Risks Berkley Office Locations